Blog/News/Immigration/Legal Avenues

 A dedicated post-graduate visa would relieve pressure on the heavily oversubscribed H-1B visa program.

-2| Establish a post-graduate work visa and formalize OPT
+2| Expand post-graduation work opportunities and formalize OPT

-With these protections in place, and persistent job shortages in these key industries, there is no reason to limit artificially the number of graduates who are able to remain and work in the U.S.
+With these protections in place, and persistent job shortages in key industries, there is no reason to limit artificially the number of graduates who are able to remain and work in the U.S.

 3| Exempt advanced degree holders from H-1B caps

-Until Congress establishes a post-graduate work visa, it should ensure that international student graduates who have earned advanced degrees from U.S. colleges and universities have full access to the H-1B visa program by exempting them from annual numerical caps.
+Until Congress establishes a post-graduation work visa, it should ensure that international student graduates who have earned advanced degrees from U.S. colleges and universities have full access to the H-1B visa program by exempting them from annual numerical caps.

-Congress has mandated that 20,000 H-1B visas be set aside for workers with advanced degrees from U.S. colleges or universities; however, the number of applicants who qualify for this exemption has surpassed 90,000 in recent years, greater than the entire annual 85,000 H-1B visa cap.
-The cap restrictions guarantee that significant numbers of international graduates will be denied a chance even to apply for a visa.
+The cap restrictions guarantee that significant numbers of U.S.-educated international graduates will be denied a chance even to apply for a visa.
 Exempting advanced degree holders from these caps would help ensure that all graduates can access the program.

 “It’s silly to pretend that students don’t want to stay, or that we don’t want and need them to.”